 Note that the EUTD unbalancedness property restricts the number of edges between $V_1$ and $V_2$ and between $V_2$ and $V_3$, while our \UTD{} hypothesis restricts the number of vertices $|V_1|, |V_2|$.
-In the following we discuss the reasons why we cannot use EUTD instead of \UTD{} in our work.
+In the following, we discuss the reasons why we cannot use EUTD instead of \UTD{} in our work.

-First, there is an algorithm that runs in time $O(m^{2/3 + (\alpha+\beta)/3} + m)$ if the exponent of matrix multiplication is $\omega = 2$~\cite[Theorem 5]{KopelowitzW20}.
+First, there is an algorithm for edge-unbalanced triangle detection that runs in time $O(m^{2/3 + (\alpha+\beta)/3} + m)$ if the exponent of matrix multiplication is $\omega = 2$~\cite[Theorem~5]{KopelowitzW20}.
 This matches the EUTD hypothesis (note that the additive term $O(m)$ is necessary to read the input).
 Intuitively, this means that EUTD is not strong enough to imply any lower bound on matrix multiplication, since assuming both the EUTD hypothesis and $\omega=2$ does not lead to a contradiction (at least not immediately).
-However, our proof requires hardness of BMM (cf.~\autoref{appendix:dichotomy}), so EUTD is not sufficiently strong for our purposes.
+However, our proof requires hardness of BMM (see \autoref{sec:dichotomy}), so EUTD is not sufficiently strong for our purposes.

-Second, in one case of our proof we argue that no algorithm can list all pairs of vertices in $V_1 \times V_3$ that are connected by a 2-path in linear time in terms of the input plus output size (cf.~the case of a free-path where an end variable is not provided in the proof of \autoref{lemma:original-apply}).
-This is implied by our \UTD{} hypothesis, since there are $O(n^{1+\alpha})$ pairs of vertices in $V_1 \times V_3$, so the input plus output size is $O(n^{1+\alpha})$, and thus any such algorithm would contradict the \UTD{} hypothesis.
-However, in the setting of EUTD the number of pairs in $V_1 \times V_3$ that are connected by a 2-path can be up to $\Omega(m^{1+\alpha})$ (for $\beta=1$).
+Second, in one case of our proof, we argue that no algorithm can list all pairs of vertices in $V_1 \times V_3$ that are connected by a 2-path in linear time in terms of the input plus output size (cf.~the case of a free-path where an end variable is not provided in the proof of \autoref{lemma:original-apply}).
+This is implied by our \UTD{} hypothesis since there are $O(n^{1+\alpha})$ pairs of vertices in $V_1 \times V_3$, so the input plus output size is $O(n^{1+\alpha})$, and thus any such algorithm would contradict the \UTD{} hypothesis.
+However, in the setting of EUTD, the number of pairs in $V_1 \times V_3$ that are connected by a 2-path can be up to $\Omega(m^{1+\alpha})$ (for $\beta=1$).
 Since this is much larger than the running time lower bound postulated by EUTD, the EUTD hypothesis does not say anything about the problem of listing pairs in $V_1 \times V_3$ connected by a 2-path.